This lasagna primavera is full of veggies, delicious ricotta, spinach, and cheese; tender noodles and sauce that is utterly fantastic!

 While the lasagna may be full of vitamin-laden veggies, it is also filled to brimming with a delicious ricotta and spinach layer that binds the lasagna perfectly and is helped along by rich, creamy mozzarella and spunky Parmesan cheese.

 - 1 cup chopped carrots

-- 3 zucchini (about 2 ½ to 3 cups finely chopped – mine were in 1/4-inch or less pieces)
+- 3 medium zucchini, about 2 ½ to 3 cups finely chopped – mine were in 1/4-inch or less pieces

-- 2 squash (about 2 cups finely chopped – 1/4-inch or less pieces)
+- 2 cups squash, finely chopped – 1/4-inch or less pieces

 - 2 cups chopped broccoli

 - 20 ounces chopped frozen spinach, thawed and drained well (or squeezed through a towel)

 - 16 ounces mozzarella, shredded (about 4 cups)

 - 4-6 ounces Parmesan cheese, shredded (about 1 1/2 cups)